 Now imagine what would happen if your employees had that kind of fervor for the company too.

-They’d come in fired up every day and probably be way more productive (21% more productive in fact).
+They’d come in fired up every day and probably be way more productive (17% more productive with 24% less turnover in fact).

-So you need to show the interviewer that your “why” or personal vision is in line with theirs too.
+So you need to get clear and right with your why.
+Making it crystal clear that your “why” or personal vision is in line with theirs too.

 - Why sales?
 What keeps me here?

 - When I’ve been the happiest in my job, how would I describe what that looked like and why it was the case?